 Pelvic pain is common during early pregnancy and may accompany serious or minor disorders.
 Some conditions causing pelvic pain also cause vaginal bleeding.
 In some of these disorders (eg, ruptured ectopic pregnancy, ruptured hemorrhagic corpus luteum cyst), bleeding may be severe, sometimes leading to hemorrhagic shock.

-Drugs are used in over half of all pregnancies, and prevalence of use is increasing.
-The most commonly used drugs include antiemetics, antacids, antihistamines, analgesics, antimicrobials, diuretics, hypnotics, tranquilizers, and social and illicit drugs.
-Despite this trend, firm evidence-based guidelines for drug use during pregnancy are still lacking.
+Medications may be required for various indications during pregnancy.
+The most commonly used medications include antiemetics, antacids, antihistamines, analgesics, antimicrobials, diuretics, antidepressants, and tranquilizers.
+Substance use and misuse is also common.
+Despite this trend, firm evidence-based guidelines for safe use of medications during pregnancy are still lacking.

 Labor consists of a series of rhythmic, involuntary or medically induced contractions of the uterus that result in effacement (thinning and shortening) and dilation of the uterine cervix.
 The World Health Organization (WHO) defines normal birth as follows:

-Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table ).
+Clinical manifestations during the puerperium (6-week period after delivery) generally reflect reversal of the physiologic changes that occurred during pregnancy (see table Normal Postpartum Changes).
 These changes are temporary and should not be confused with pathologic conditions.

 Normally during pregnancy, erythroid hyperplasia of the marrow occurs, and red blood cell (RBC) mass increases.
 However, a disproportionate increase in plasma volume results in hemodilution (hydremia of pregnancy): hematocrit (Hct) decreases from between 38% and 45% in healthy women who are not pregnant to about 34% during late single pregnancy and to 30% during late multifetal pregnancy.
 The following hemoglobin (Hb) and Hct levels are classified as anemic: